WrapFX/WrapFX/README.md

 Most of my projects are named after some plant or bird.

 Also, the vast majority of my projects end with FX (IE: FinchFX, PassFX, IvyFX).
-I do it like this for the sake of recognizability and a little bit of personality to these names.
+I do this for the sake of recognizability and to add a little bit of personality to these names.